cholilfayyadl/slp-irs/README.md

 ## Running the Code

-Import data and file and Run in Google Colab
+Import data.xlsx and slp_fayyadl.ipynb -> Run in Google Colab

 ## Result
 ![Accuracy and Loss](result.png)